github/docs/content/copilot/github-copilot-enterprise/copilot-pull-request-summaries/about-copilot-pull-request-summaries.md

 ### Limited scope

 Because of capacity, we know that larger pull requests that reference 30 or more files will require more time to be processed thoroughly.
-We don't have an exact threshold currently, but have observed the first 30 files being accounted for and then any additional files being omitted from the summarization.
+We don't have an exact threshold currently, but we have observed the first 30 files being accounted for and then any additional files being omitted from the summarization.
 We are working to address this current scope limitation.

 ### Processing time

 In general, we expect a summary to be returned in 40 seconds or less after a user initiates the action.
-However, we have heard that this can take up to a minute, and in some cases a couple of minutes.
-We are working to decrease processing time and we know that users may not want to wait for this to finish before moving on to other parts of the pull request.
+However, we have heard that this can take up to a minute, and in some cases, a couple of minutes.
+We are working to decrease processing time, and we know that users may not want to wait for this to finish before moving on to other parts of the pull request.

 ### Inaccurate responses